brotherswatching/UAV-Detection-and-feature-extraction-based-on-mmWave-radar/README.md

 ## 4.4 Time-frequency distribution fitting

 ## 4.5 The model of the Rotating Target Echo

-If you want to know more about the details or the inference process, please check the [Reference](#Reference).

 # 5 Outcomes
 ## 5.1 Targets used in the experiment